 Right of Way

-In May 2017, Tri-County EMC will work with NaturChem for herbicide application to keep trees, brush and foliage from interfering with the delivery of your electric service.
+Beginning in April 2018, Tri-County EMC will work with NaturChem for herbicide application to keep trees, brush and foliage from interfering with the delivery of your electric service.
 Overgrown trees and other vegetation within 20 feet of overhead power lines are trimmed year-round.
-Each site is trimmed every 5-7 years.
-Herbicide is applied to brush annually with each quadrant of the service area treated every four years.
-This year’s herbicide application will occur near the Baldwin/Putnam County Line.
+Herbicide is applied to brush in five year cycles.
+This year’s herbicide application will occur in southern Baldwin, northern Wilkinson and eastern Jones Counties.
 The map to the right shows the general area where the maintenance will occur.
 Click the link below for a full list of roads that will be affected.
 Only nonrestrictive, non-residual chemicals are used.
 Landscaped areas such as lawns, streams or ponds will not be sprayed.